louthy/language-ext/README.md

 C# Language Extensions
 ======================

-Using and abusing the features of C# 6 to provide lots of helper methods and types
+Using and abusing the features of C# 6 to provide lots of helper methods and types, which, if you squint, can look like extensions to the language itself.

 ## Introduction